-TRAP can appear in your blood if you have hairy cell leukemia, a kind of cancer that
+TRAP can appear in your blood if you have hairy cell leukemia.
+This is a kind of cancer

-Types of cancers that are likely to spread to the bones are cancers of the breast,
+of cancers that are likely to spread to the bones are cancers of the breast, prostate,

 Why do I need this test?

-You may need this test if your healthcare provider suspects that you have hairy cell
+You may need this test if your healthcare provider thinks that you have hairy cell

 leukemia.
 Symptoms of hairy cell leukemia include: